-Most proofreading companies expect you to have a degree, impeccable English skills and a sharp eye for details but Proofreading Services puts more emphasis on their 20-minute proofreading test.
-And for you to qualify as a proofreader, you must have a score of 95% and above.
+Most proofreading companies expect you to have a degree, impeccable English skills, and a sharp eye for details but Proofreading Services puts more emphasis on their 20-minute proofreading test.
+For you to qualify as a proofreader, you must have a score of 95% or above.

-Once you pass the test, their onboarding team contacts you and give you guidelines after which real work will be assigned.
-This is a worldwide work from home opportunity and you get to work anywhere in the world.
+Once you pass the test, their onboarding team contacts you and gives you guidelines after which real work will be assigned.
+This is a worldwide work from home opportunity.

 Proofreading Services Review: Working Hours and Pay

 Proofreading Services has both full-time and part-time positions available.
-They have flexible working hours and you can work whenever you want and however much you want.
+They have flexible working hours and you can work however much you want.

 ProofreadingServices.com Reviews and Feedback

-This Proofreading Services review will not be complete if I don’t talk about customer reviews or feedback.
+This Proofreading Services review would not be complete if I didn’t talk about customer reviews or feedback.

 I couldn’t find feedback from people who actually work for Proofreading Services, but it was evident that this is a good company.
 I drew this conclusion from the many ProofreadingServices.com reviews I saw from satisfied clients.
 Let’s read some of the reviews below.